(i) the cost of housing continues to rise out of reach of Canadians,

 The Liberals' national housing strategy has been defined by funding delays and cumbersome, difficult-to-navigate programs.
 It has consistently failed to get funding out of the door in a timely fashion for the projects that need it most.
 The national housing co-investment fund is one of the worst-offending programs, as we have heard from the member for .

 However, members do not have to listen to me on this.
 Housing providers across the country have called it “cumbersome” and “complicated”, which is slightly higher praise than what the Liberals received on their first-time homebuyer initiative, a program that has proven to be a fatally flawed, dismal failure.
-It was intended to help 20,000 Canadians in the first six months, but has only reached 10,000 in over 18 months.
+It was intended to help 20,000 Canadians in the first six months, but has reached only 10,000 in over 18 months.
 It did not accomplish its primary objective of improving affordability in high-cost regions.
 These changes will not help prospective buyers in Victoria, Vancouver or Toronto.

 When the Liberals' only solution to affordable home ownership is to take on a share of a Canadian's mortgage, and when their solution is actively discouraged by brokers, the government should realize that it is time to change direction, not double-down on poor policy.
 The Liberals should be helping Canadians by giving them the tools to save, lowering their taxes and creating jobs.
 For example, by incentivizing the use of RRSPs, Canadians could leverage their own savings to purchase a home.